|

 Our students raved, and we made it a summer tradition, adding mall performances and shows at the Iowa State Fair.

-More than two decades later it is still one of our most successful programs.
+Three decades later it is still one of our most successful programs.

 Our dancers love to perform!